jakujobi/Ada_Compiler_Construction/assignments/A7_3_Address_Code/planning/A7_Main_plan.md

         *   Test (Proc/Endp): Verify correct `proc`/`endp` strings.
     *   **Offset Calculation Helpers (if created separately):**
         *   Unit test any isolated helper functions used for calculating offsets or determining type sizes.
+        *   Test with 0, 1, and multiple parameters/locals to catch off-by-one errors.
+        *   Verify through assertions that offsets follow expected patterns.

 *   **Integration Tests / End-to-End Acceptance Cases (Using `.ada` -> `.tac`):**
     *   **Framework:** A script (or manual process) that: